A spectral theorem for the semigroup generated by a class of infinitely many master equations: A system of master equations as a dynamical system in

+and on a very careful estimate of the $l_{\mathbb{C}}^{2}$-norm of the right-hand side which rests on some of the inequalities proved in the core of this section.
+We omit the details.

-(2) In many applications the real sequence $\left( \lambda _{\mathsf{m} }\right) _{\mathsf{m}\in \mathbb{N}^{+}}$ used in the above considerations represents the pure point spectrum of some differential operator, typically a Hamiltonian operator in Quantum Mechanics.
-In this setting the coefficients $r_{\mathsf{m,n}}$ given by (\ref{transitionrate}) represent the transition rates between the corresponding eigenstates labeled $\mathsf{n }$ and $\mathsf{m}$, respectively, and equations of the form (\ref {masterequation}) may be used to describe the transient regime of a system that approaches thermodynamical equilibrium by using entropy production arguments, as was done at a formal level in Part D of Section II of \cite {tomeoliveira}.
-There are plenty of such operators whose pure point spectrum satisfies (\ref{partitionfunction}), together with the conditions of all the propositions and theorems of this section, for instance the Hamiltonian operator describing the quantum harmonic oscillator.
+(3) In many applications the real sequence $\left( \lambda _{\mathsf{m} }\right) _{\mathsf{m}\in \mathbb{N}^{+}}$ used in the above considerations represents the pure point spectrum of some differential operator, typically a Hamiltonian operator in Quantum Mechanics.
+In this setting the coefficients $r_{\mathsf{m,n}}$ given by (\ref{transitionrate}) represent the transition rates between the corresponding eigenstates labeled $\mathsf{n }$ and $\mathsf{m}$, respectively, and equations of the form (\ref {masterequation}) may be used to describe the transient regime of a system that approaches thermodynamical equilibrium by using entropy production arguments, as was done at a formal level in Part D of Section II of \cite {tomeoliveira} to which we refer the reader for details.
+Furthermore there are plenty of operators whose pure point spectrum satisfies (\ref {partitionfunction}), together with the conditions of all the propositions and theorems of this section, for instance the Hamiltonian operator describing the quantum harmonic oscillator.
+For an extension of the use of master equations as they relate to the investigation of physical or chemical systems in contact with reservoirs, we refer the reader again to \cite{haake} and \cite{mozgunovlidar}, and also to Sections 10.4 and 10.5 in Chapter 10 of \cite{davies} where a functional-analytical treatment is carried out, and where many references to the physics litterature are given.